Tunneling HTTPS Through HTTP

 If you haven’t read the last post go check it out first, this will make more sense if you read that first.

-proxies use the CONNECT
+To tunnel https requests http proxies use the CONNECT http method.

-Using this method the proxy establishes a TCP
+Using this method the proxy establishes a TCP connection with the client

-and relays the tcp packets
+and the server and relays the tcp packets back and forth between these

-connection.
+two’s tcp connection.
 Let’s look how this is done.

 HTTP CONNECT method